 The trustees are a consultee on any planning applications for new build/change of use of existing buildings proposals in New Walk.
-As the area is so attractive it is always open to development pressure.
+As the area is so attractive, it is always open to development pressure.
 The Friends clearly wish to see the preservation of the unique heritage, but at the same time have a philosophy of being constructive, remembering that the whole area is a conservation area and is not to be preserved in aspic.
-The area needs to adapt and change in sympathy with its heritage to serve the needs of the twenty first century.
+The area needs to adapt and change in sympathy with its heritage to serve the needs of the 21st century.
 Otherwise it will just atrophy.

-Recent major planning proposals upon which the Friends have been involved include the redevelopment of the former City Council offices at the northern end of the Walk and the use of 96 New Walk as a ‘wet centre’ for drink and drug addicts.
+Recent major planning proposals upon which the Friends have been involved include the redevelopment of the former City Council offices at the northern end of the Walk, and the use of 96 New Walk as a ‘wet centre’ for drink and drug addicts.

 In the case of the City Council offices the Friends produced a 10 point strategy for the redevelopment of the site at the time of the last mayoral elections in 2015.
-There was obvious concern that any development could be out of scale and sympathy with the surrounding area, while both mixed-use and pleasant open space was needed to be complementary to the existing character public art was to be encouraged.
+There was obvious concern that any development could be out of scale and sympathy with the surrounding area, while both mixed-use and pleasant open space was needed to be complementary to the existing character, public art was to be encouraged.

 This advice was followed with the emerging proposals, so that the Friends were able to respond to the statutory consultation for the planning application as follows:

 ‘The scale, mass and form of the scheme is to be warmly applauded.
-These attributes, along with its mixed use nature and scope for public art, mean that there is a real possibility of knitting the project seamlessly into the social, economic and environmental fabric of the city for many decades to come.’
+These attributes, along with its mixed-use nature and scope for public art, mean that there is a real possibility of knitting the project seamlessly into the social, economic and environmental fabric of the city for many decades to come.’